-The Niagara Frontier Region of the New York State Office of Parks, Recreation and Historic Preservation has announced the permit lottery for the 2016 pheasant-hunting season will take place Monday, Oct.
-3. The pheasant season runs from Oct.
-15 to Dec.
-31 at Golden Hill, Wilson-Tuscarora and Joseph Davis state parks.
+The Niagara Region of New York State Office of Parks, Recreation and Historic Preservation announced the annual permit lottery for the 2020 pheasant hunting season will take place Thursday, Oct.
+1. This will include the drawing for both the youth hunt and the regular season hunt.

-Youth hunt permits will be required for the two days expected to draw the heaviest hunting traffic: Saturday and Sunday, Oct.
-8-9.
-The youth hunt this year will allow for a second hunter on the permit.
-For the regular season hunt, permits will be required for the three days expected to draw the heaviest hunting traffic: Oct.
-15, 22 and 29.
+Youth hunt permits will be required for the two days of the special youth hunting weekend – Saturday, Oct.
+10, and Sunday, Oct.
+11. The youth hunt this year will allow for a second hunter on the permit.
+For the regular season hunt, permits will be required for the three days expected to draw the heaviest hunting traffic (Oct.
+17, 24 and 31).

 There will be two separate hunts each day.
 The first hunt will be from sunrise to 12:30 p.m.
 The second hunt will be from 12:30 p.m. to sunset.

-Hunters interested in entering the permit lottery should mail in a separate, standard-size 3-by-5-inch file card or postcard for each date and park he would like to hunt.
+Hunters interested in entering the permit lottery should mail in a separate, standard-size 3-inch-by-5-inch file card or postcard for each date and park they would like to hunt.
 Only one permit will be issued to each hunter per day.
 Cards may be put into one envelope for each respective park and mailed together to the appropriate address listed below:

 Golden Hill State Park Wilson Tuscarora State Park Joseph Davis State Park